gillian-guide/gillian-guide.github.io/docs/modloading.en.md

     * You're done!

 - Usage:
-    * To increase the limits, edit :material-file-cog`IVTweaker.ini` - you may want to do this when you install mods that change vehicle textures, for example, as you may encounter the taxi bug.
+    * To increase the limits, edit :material-file-cog:`IVTweaker.ini` - you may want to do this when you install mods that change vehicle textures, for example, as you may encounter the taxi bug.
     * To install mods, create a folder with your mod's name in :material-folder:==modloader==.
 After that, create(with OpenIV) or place an `.img` or other [supported files](https://zolika1351.pages.dev/mods/ivtweaker) into that folder. ==Do not use subfolders.
 Use different folders for files that can apply to both IV and EFLC DLC's to avoid compatibility issues==.
     * To configure the modloader, edit :material-file-cog:`modloader.ini` in :material-folder:==modloader==.
 Make sure to set a correct priority so you don't have unwanted mods taking priority of other ones.
 Make sure mods that are supposed to be injected to TBoGT or TLAD are disabled for IV (Ep0), mods that are for TBoGT are disabled for TLAD (Ep1) and mods that are for TLAD are disabled for TBoGT(Ep2)